tprasadtp/ubuntu-post-install/docs/tasks.md

 - First part is the URL to the deb file separated by `,` name of the file.

-!!! note "Note on file name in configuration"
-    Please note that deb file will be  saved with the name mentioned in the file.
-(DEB file is named **exactly** as mentioned in the second field.
-So if you want them to be named with extension .deb include that in the second field and avoid illegal chars and inline comments)

 ## Install Static binaries to /usr/local/bin

 This will install binaries in YAML config under `config.install.binaries`.

 - **Simulate** option **will** download the package but not install it.
 - Configuration is similar to deb files mentioned above.
 First part is the URL to the binary file followed by ',' and name of the binary.
-- For example, to install `docker-compose`, the entry should look like below.
+- For example, to install `kubectl`, the entry should look like below.

 ```yaml
 api: 3